-Studio courses introduce students to diverse areas of practice within industrial and interaction design today.
-Through project-based learning (PBL), students experience industry-standard tools, processes, and methods.
-They explore emerging technologies and apply best practices to create design solutions that respond to the needs of people and planet.
+Studio courses introduce you to diverse areas of practice within industrial and interaction design today.
+Through project-based learning (PBL), you experience industry-standard tools, processes, and methods.
+You explore emerging technologies and apply best practices to create design solutions that respond to the needs of people and planet.

-Students enhance their IID studies with a range of elective studio and academic courses, and minors from across the university.
-In Spring of their 4th year, IID students may apply to live and study in London or Florence with SU Abroad.
-Through Syracuse University’s LaunchPad, IID students gain entrepreneurial skills and partner with students in other disciplines to develop, pitch, and launch their own seed-funded startup companies.
+You enhance your IID studies with a range of elective studio and academic courses and minors from across Syracuse University.
+In spring of your fourth year, you may apply to live and study in London or Florence with SU Abroad.
+Through the University’s Blackstone LaunchPad, you gain entrepreneurial skills and partner with students in other disciplines to develop, pitch, and launch your own seed-funded startup companies.
 You may also wish to engage in Intelligence ++, an innovative, interdisciplinary initiative at the University focused on inclusive entrepreneurship, design, and community.

 The IID program, which leads to a bachelor of industrial design (B.I.D.) degree, culminates in a year-long independent thesis project and exhibition.
-Students emerge from the program ready to address contemporary global concerns and assume product design, user experience design, design research, and product development roles at world-leading enterprises and consultancies.
+You emerge from the program ready to address contemporary global concerns and assume product design, user experience design, design research, and product development roles at world-leading enterprises and consultancies.

 Examples of jobs recent graduates have moved into include: